UXDESIGNERLIN/Apdex/README.md

   return hostApps;
 };
 ```
-Conclusion: The time complexity for the data modeling solution is O(n).
+👉Conclusion: The time complexity for the data modeling solution is O(n).

 ### Lighthouse Performance